walkerke/umich-workshop-2023/README.md

 * February 22, 2023: Working with geographic data and making maps in Python

-To use the workshop materials, you should do one of the following:
+To use the materials for the first two workshops, you should do one of the following:

 - Users new to R and RStudio should use the pre-built Posit Cloud environment available at https://posit.cloud/content/5377428.